MicronOxford/SIMcheck_Manual/source/quickstart.rst

     **Figure 1a.** SIMcheck main dialog, with raw and reconstructed data.

-**It is best to crop to a region containing the features of interest** before running the checks.
+Before running the checks **it is best to crop to a region containing the features of interest**, but including a representative area of background features.
+Preferably crop in XY to a square region of size 256x256 or 512x512 (i.e. a power of 2).
 The main SIMcheck dialog allows cropping parameters to be specified using reconstructed data slice numbers and Region-Of-Interest.
-Cropping improves Fourier- and histogram-based checks, which reflect average properties for the field of view, and also saves time and reduces the chance of running out of memory (NB. memory allocated to ImageJ can be adjusted in ``Edit > Options > Memory & threads``).
+Cropping improves Fourier- and histogram-based checks, which reflect average properties for the field of view, and also saves time and reduces the chance of running out of memory (NB. memory allocated to ImageJ can be adjusted in ``Edit
+> Options > Memory & threads``).

 Specify image stacks to use, checks to run, and ensure additional parameters (i.e. Phases, Angles, Camera Bit-Depth) are correct.
 The "Modulation Contrast